Your Chiropractor and Advanced Biostructural Correction Practitioner

 BSc.
 MChiro.
 ABC Cert

-I started my working life in the IT industry working for IBM and then Santander.
+I started my working life in the IT industry.
 Sitting long hours initially didn’t bother me.
 I was young and back pain wasn’t a thing in your 20s – right?!
 Then in my late 20s I injured my back carrying a piano.
 Although I didn’t have any pain immediately, over the coming days and weeks, my back started to hurt and I was getting pain down my right leg.
 I saw a physiotherapist on my GP’s referral and although it helped it didn’t resolve the pain for long.
 A friend of mine suggested seeing a chiropractor.
 This did help – and ignited an interest in how and why it helped as well as why I was in pain.
-One irony is that I was originally going to study music at university – maybe the piano inadvertently steered me into a career anyway!
+Subsequently, I started my training to become a chiropractor and 5 years later qualified in 2013.

 In practical terms, I found that being treated with the ABC technique stabilised my body allowing my muscles to relax rather than constantly fighting against gravity to hold me upright.
 Previous techniques offered relief for a while by freeing up joints but then the tension and pain returned – because my body was still unstable.
 Furthermore, my body had formed layer upon layer of compensations to try and deal with the underlying issues that have taken time to unravel.
 These include fatigue, headaches, knee pain and shoulder pain.